IvoVellekoop/openwfs/readme.md

 After installing this package, all examples in the documentation can be run.
 For components that control actual hardware, however, it may be needed to install additional drivers, as detailed in the documentation for these components.

+## Installing for development, running tests and examples

 To install the full source code, including examples, unit tests, and documentation source files, create a local directory and clone the repository from GitHub using

 `git clone http://www.github.com/IvoVellekoop/openwfs.git`